 A friend of mine quoted it hilariously simple (please pardon my language),

 “God does weird shit.
 If we apparently believe He created the world in 6 days, talked through a burning bush, or was born out of a virgin to become a man, why is transubstantiation completely taboo?”

-I’ve toyed with the idea of consubstantiation, which means that the Spirit is present in communion but not in physical form.
-But I find it extremely difficult to find a middle-ground argument because of these personal experiences and learnings.
+I’ve toyed with the idea of consubstantiation, which means that God is present in communion spiritually, but not in physical form.
+But I find it extremely difficult to find a middle-ground argument because of how I’ve wrestled with these theological issues combined with my personal experiences.
 Either God truly gave himself to actually become the consecrated bread and wine we consume (similar to the manna from Heaven in Exodus 16:15), or He is nothing more than a symbol made of Wonder Bread and McCain’s grape juice and simply does not exist whatsoever.
 If the latter is the case, then why do we even bother with communion at all?

 I guess the questions I have to all of my Christian brothers and sisters would be: what is Christianity if there is no God in communion?
 Is reducing God to merely a symbol a subtle way of removing Him from our churches altogether?

 I’m not a theologian by any means, but it’s food for thought.

 “Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
 For my flesh is food indeed, and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me, and I in him.
 As the living Father sent me, and I live because of the Father, so he who eats me will live because of me.
 This is the bread which came down from heaven, not such as the fathers ate and died; he who eats this bread will live for ever.”